Borgund/wordle-bells/README.md

 # HO HO HO!
-Getting Festive with Create React App 🎅🏻
+Merry Getting Festive with Create React App 🎅🏻

 This project is meant to bootstrap your holiday spirits! 🎄